 Parsley Potatoes

 I make these potatoes when I want something simple and fairly light.
 I typically boil small, red potatoes until a fork pierces easily.
-Drain and back in the warm pot with some butter, salt, and a little bit of dried parsley.
+Drain and put back in the warm pot with some butter, salt, and a little bit of dried parsley.
 That’s it.
 Done.

 Spud Tip